tcsarmento/AI-Code-Super-Challenge/Enterprise-AI-Transformation/complete-package.md

-# Module 22: Super Challenge - Complete Package Summary
+# Complete Package Summary

 ## 🎯 Overview

-The Module 22 Super Challenge is the culminating experience of the AI-Powered Development Workshop.
+The  Super Challenge is the culminating experience of the AI-Powered Development Workshop.
 This comprehensive package provides everything needed to run a professional, enterprise-grade challenge where participants modernize a legacy COBOL financial system using cutting-edge AI and cloud technologies.

 ## 📦 Complete Resource Package